ponzu-cms/docs/src/Interfaces/Search.md

 }
 ```

 By default, Ponzu sets up the [Bleve's](http://blevesearch.com) "default mapping", which is typically what you want for most content-based systems.
-This can be overridden by implmenting your own `SearchMapping() (*mapping.IndexMappingImpl, error)` method on your Content type.
+This can be overridden by implementing your own `SearchMapping() (*mapping.IndexMappingImpl, error)` method on your Content type.

 This way, all you need to do to get full-text search is to add the `IndexContent() bool` method to each Content type you want search enabled.
 Return `true` from this method to enable search.